-Eddy Current (EC) is a technique that is extremely suitable for the inspection of non-ferritic pipes.
+Eddy Current Testing (ECT) is a technique that is extremely suitable for the inspection of non-ferritic pipes.

 Eddy Current is a test in which a coil generates an alternating magnetic field.
 This creates Eddy Currents in the pipe wall.
 Defects in the pipe influence the course of these Eddy Currents.
 The Eddy Currents in the pipe wall also causes a magnetic field.
 A comparison of the changes between these two magnetic fields provides information about the status of the pipe wall at that point.